 - Know the resource, skills and knowledge requirements for completing a HIA - and where your skill set is relevant

-- Identify opportunities for using HIA in practice
+- Ability to identify opportunities for using HIA in practice

-- Applying the learning through undertaking a Rapid HIA.
+- Ability to apply the learning through undertaking a Rapid HIA

 Day 2 provides an opportunity for attendees to demonstrate their learning and reflect on their experience of applying HIA within the context of their work, it involves:

-- Reviewing submitted Rapid HIAs, focusing on issues identified,
+- Reviewing submitted Rapid Desk Top HIAs, focusing on issues identified,

 - Gaining experience from the HIAs carried out by other participants,